-Fire swept through a Brookfield home Tuesday morning, causing extensive damage to the structure and the contents of the building.
+Fire swept through a Brookfield home the morning of Feb.
+18, causing extensive damage to the structure and the contents of the building.

 Brookfield firefighters were called to 4116 Sunnyside Ave. at about 6:25 a.m. and arrived within three minutes to find heavy smoke pouring from all sides of the split-level home, said Capt.
 Edward Bermann.

 Three adults inside the home had evacuated prior to fire personnel arriving, said Bermann.
 No one was injured.
 A report that a firefighter had slid off of the building’s roof while battling the blaze appears to be unfounded.

 “There were no injuries to any of the occupants, pets or firefighters,” said Bermann.

 The fire was extensive enough that more than a dozen neighboring fire agencies responded to the scene, blocking a portion of eastbound Ogden Avenue during the morning rush hour.
 The main staging area was located in the Citibank parking lot at the corner of Ogden and Sunnyside.